On divisorial (i) classes: Divisorial classes on blown up projective space.

 implying that

 We conclude that Theorem~\ref{thm:coh} also holds only in the planar case.

 \end{example}

 Finally, let us make one remark about rationality---the last remaining of the four conditions in Lemma~\ref{lem:eq}.
-In the planar case the rationality of $(-1)$ classes follows from the Adjunction formula as explain in Lemma~\ref{lem:eq}.
-However, in higher dimension a numerical rationality criterium for rationality is difficult to find.
+In the planar case the rationality of $(-1)$ curves follows from the Adjunction formula as explained in Lemma~\ref{lem:eq}.
+However, in higher dimension a numerical criterium for rationality is difficult to find.
 For example, it was proved by Castelnuovo that any complex surface with the property that both the irregularity and second plurigenus vanish is rational.
-This criterium is used in the Enriques–-Kodaira classification to identify the rational surfaces.
-In this paper we will not address the rationality question of $(-1)$ classes.
+This criterium is used in the Enriques-Kodaira classification to identify the rational surfaces.
+In this paper we will not address the rationality question of divisorial $(i)$ classes.

-The notion of $(-1)$ divisors has been defined previously by Mukai.
-Our definition is more restrictive.
-In order to state Mukai's definition, recall a strong birational map (or \textit{pseudo-isomorphism}) is an isomorphism outside a set of codimension at least two.
+The notion of \emph{$(-1)$ divisors} has been defined previously by Mukai.
+Our definition is more restrictive when $i=-1$.
+In order to state Mukai's definition, recall a strong birational map (or pseudo-isomorphism) is an isomorphism outside a set of codimension at least two.

-\begin{definition} [Mukai, \cite{Mu}] A \textit{$(-1)$ divisor} on $X_{n,s}$ is a divisor $D$ of $X_{n,s}$ for which there exists a strong birational map from $X_{n,s}$ to $X'$ so that the image of D can be contracted to a smooth point. \end{definition}
+\begin{definition} [Mukai, \cite{Mu}] A \textit{$(-1)$ divisor} on $X_{n,s}$ is a divisor $D$ of $X_{n,s}$ for which there exists a strong birational map from $X_{n,s}$ to some $X'$ so that the image of D can be contracted to a smooth point. \end{definition}

-\begin{remark} Since the standard Cremona transformation is an isomorphism in codimension 1, any element of the orbit of the Weyl group action on an exceptional divisor, $W_{n,s}\cdot E_i$, is a $(-1)$ divisor. \end{remark}
+\begin{remark} Since the standard Cremona transformation is a strong birational map, any element of the orbit of the Weyl group action on an exceptional divisor $W_{n,s}\cdot E_i$, is a $(-1)$ divisor. \end{remark}

-Even if the next remark is obvious (see also Remark~\ref{rem:eff}) we will include it here just to emphasize that both definitions of $(-1)$ divisors introduced by Mukai and $(-1)$ classes are generalizing the notion of $(-1)$ curves in the plane.
+Even if the next remark is obvious (see also Remark~\ref{rem:eff}) we will include it here just to emphasize that both definitions of $(-1)$ divisors introduced by Mukai and divisorial $(-1)$ classes are generalizing the notion of $(-1)$ curves in the plane.